SirusDoma/Mu3IO.NET/README.md

 ; Input modes
 ; Now all the generic controllers can be activated and deactivated individually with the following priority:
 ; Ontroller -> XInput -> Mouse (lever only) -> Keyboard.
-xinput=1    ; Enable buttons and lever emulation with XInput if connected.
+; All input are enabled by default, set 0 to disable the input. xinput=1    ; Enable buttons and lever emulation with XInput if connected.
 Otherwise fallback to Mouse for Lever and Keyboard for Buttons. mouse=1     ; Enable lever emulation with mouse.
 Disable to move the lever with keyboard. keyboard=1  ; Enable buttons and lever emulation with keyboard.
 If mouse emulation is enabled, lever from keyboard will be ignored.